Vanity Crash

 Thomas Mulready is creator of Cool Networks LLC, an influencer-driven multimedia content network utilizing sites, podcasts, videos, and e-blasts to promote economic development, arts, culture and technology in Northeast Ohio.
 After creating the Performance Art Festival+Archives, he co-founded the Ingenuity Festival of Art and Technology, and has served as Senior Vice President of National City Bank and worked at Management Recruiters International, Richardson-Vicks, and Campbell Soup, presented his performance art in New York and Paris, and served as a Senior Research Consultant in the United Kingdom.
 His multimedia presentations on Andy Warhol, The Velvet Underground, David Bowie, Glam and The Beatles have been presented at universities, jazz clubs and aquariums.

-Vanity Crash was born on stage under hot lights in the crucible of sound and fury as the glam-punk band The Angry Inch in the rock musical Hedwig and the Angry Inch.
-Ever since, Vanity Crash has been dressing up and throwing down eye-popping synchronized light shows, outrageous stage costumes and provocative attitude, opening for the likes of the New York Dolls, Poison, the Darkness and Gogol Bordello.
-Their recent celebrated tributes to pop culture heroes include timeless gems performed live alongside their own incendiary originals.
-Vanity Crash dropped their 5th original release, Phantasmagoria, which includes an original track featuring David Bowie’s longtime pianist, Mike Garson.
+In the mid-90’s Queue Up was a musical force to be reckoned with: dark lyrics, emotionally disturbed imagery and over-the-top stage theatrics from leaders and co-writers Ali Garrigan and Dennis Van Crash.
+Vanity Crash was born on stage under hot lights in the crucible of sound and fury as the glam-punk band The Angry Inch in the rock musical Hedwig and the Angry Inch, opening for the likes of the New York Dolls, Poison, the Darkness and Gogol Bordello.
+Vanity Crash’s 5th original release, Phantasmagoria, includes an original track featuring David Bowie’s longtime pianist, Mike Garson.
+Garrigan joins Van Crash along with drummer Thomas Anonymous, guitarist Matthew Angel, and new bassist Julia Jewels.

 Thank You for the Amazing Show